skyfleet-blue/skyfleet/en/custom-feeds.md

 # Creating Custom Feeds
-- How to find or search Custom Feeds ? https://skyfleet.blue/fr/custom-feeds/creation-cf
+- How to find or search Custom Feeds ?  [to be translated](https://skyfleet.blue/fr/custom-feeds/creation-cf) from 🇫🇷

 # Custom Feed Directory for Bluesky